 Tuition and Fee Appeal Form

-Tuition, activity fee and recreation & wellness fee refunds will be granted to paid students who follow the official drop/withdrawal policies.
-All other fees are non-refundable.
+Tuition fee refunds will be granted to paid students who follow the official drop/withdrawal policies.
+All fees are non-refundable.

 The drop date determines the refund based on the schedule below.
 You will not entirely eliminate your liability unless you drop during the 100% refund period.